RoiArthurB/Side-BunsenLabs_LivePersistent/README.md

 ### Installing

-While running of the script, packages (listed in the _Built With_ part) will automatically installed if needed.
+While running of the script, packages (listed in the _Built With_ part) will automatically be installed if needed.

 - For **Arch based distro** : The Package manager _pacman_ and _[yay](https://aur.archlinux.org/packages/yay/)_ will be used